nkosi-tauro/dfrs_domain/README.md

 We Implemented a logging feature that logs/Tracks the following:

 - When a user of the General Public submits a vulnerability report
-- When a user attempts and fails to login, it captures their IP.
+- When a user attempts and fails to log in, it captures their IP.
 - When Employees login
 - When Employees submit a vulnerability report